nadiabey/epic-mychart-cre-analysis/README.md

 # epic-mychart-cre-analysis
 Analyzing computer-readable exports from Epic MyChart (mine and my family's, with permission).
 CREs come in a .zip file that expand into two folders: EHITables (tsv files containing data) and EHITables Schema (htm files containing documentation).

+TSV files were imported into SQL (data-to-sql-db.py) and schema files were compressed into one codebook file (compress-documentation.sh).

 Types of identifiers: account ID (billing), patient ID, patient MRN, record ID (claims), etc.

 Some significant tables: